jay-joshy/allergyguide/content/contribute_guides/rob_2_guide.md

 - The answer to this question should not influence answers to questions 1.1 or 1.2.
 For example, if the trial has large baseline imbalances, but authors report adequate randomization methods, questions 1.1 and 1.2 should still be answered on the basis of the reported adequate methods, and any concerns about the imbalance should be raised in the answer to the question 1.3 and reflected in the domain-level risk-of-bias judgement.
 - Trialists may undertake analyses that attempt to deal with flawed randomization by controlling for imbalances in prognostic factors at baseline.
 To remove the risk of bias caused by problems in the randomization process, it would be necessary to know, and measure, all the prognostic factors that were imbalanced at baseline.
 It is unlikely that all important prognostic factors are known and measured, so such analyses will at best reduce the risk of bias.
 If review authors wish to assess the risk of bias in a trial that controlled for baseline imbalances in order to mitigate failures of randomization, the study should be assessed using the ROBINS-I tool.

-## Domain 2: Risk of bias due to deviations from the intended interventions (_effect of assignment to intervention_)
+## Domain 2: Risk of bias due to deviations from the intended interventions (**_effect of assignment to intervention_**)

+{% admonition(type="warning", icon="warning", title="WARNING") %}

+This variant of domain 2 should be used if: you want to assess the effect of assignment to the interventions at baseline, regardless of whether the interventions are received as intended (**the ‘intention-to-treat effect’**)

+{% end %}

 ### 2.1 Were participants aware of their assigned intervention during the trial?